OmriBraha/data-structure-project/README.md

 The algorithm above finds the distinct element in a given array ( main purpose ) and re-arrange the array

-The attached PDF file has all of the assignment instructions and demends written in hebrew
+The attached PDF file has all of the assignment instructions and demands written in hebrew

 grade: 100